VA Aid and Attendance Benefits: Everything Caregivers Need to Know

 2. Medical need: The veteran or surviving spouse must have a medical condition that requires regular assistance with daily activities such as bathing, dressing, eating, or using the restroom, be bedridden, or need help from another person to protect themselves from hazards or dangers in their daily environment.

-3. Income and assets: The applicant's income and assets must be below a certain threshold determined by the VA.
+3. Income and assets: The applicant's income and assets must be below a certain threshold determined by Congress.
 However, there is no hard and fast income limit, and the VA considers factors such as medical expenses and dependents when determining eligibility.

 The Aid and Attendance benefit is available to veterans and their surviving spouses.
 However, in the case of surviving spouses, the veteran must have met the above eligibility criteria at the time of their death.